geniushkg/geniushkg.github.io/_posts/2017-09-04-augmented-reality-arcore.md

 **ARCore**:

-Google had its own answer to Apple's ARkit.
+Google has its own answer to Apple's ARkit.
 Named ARcore, this SDK helps you add an Augmented Reality layer to your camera application.

 Let's get our hands dirty playing with SDK.

 1. Download SDK from GitHub
 2. Add dependencies and jump into Android Studio